 Preparing your system to deploy Project Quay

 For a proof of concept Project Quay deployment, you must configure port mapping, a database, and Redis prior to deploying the registry.
-Use the following procedures to prepare your system to deploy Project Quay.

 Configuring port mapping for Project Quay